IPBES-Data/IPBES_TCA_ch5_ejatlas/README.md

-# Mapping EJ cased in biodiversity priority areas
+# Mapping EJ cases in biodiversity priority areas

-This repository is part of an ongoing IPBES project.
+This repository is part of the Transformative Change Assessment.

 The authors do not take any responsibility for its content or the correct working of the code.
 If scripts in here wipe your data, you are on your own.